waleedusman/traffic-lights/README.md

 The traffic lights are designated (N, S) and (E, W) like a compass.
 When switching from green to red, the yellow light must be displayed for 30 seconds prior to it switching to red.
 The lights will change automatically every 5 minutes.

+## Design Notes
+I have chosen an **Intersection** to represent a set of lights and encapsulate the orchestration of changing those lights.
+When created, an **Intersection** has four RED lights.
+Once it has been *opened* the lights alternate their colours in the desired fashion.

+A **TrafficLight** can be in one of three **State**s.
+Each **State** has three properties that define it; a *colour*, a scheduled *duration* (i.e. how long to wait until the next transition), and the *next state* (i.e. ordering of states is fixed).

+#### Thoughts after completing my initial implementation:
+* There should be a grace period between transitions.
+How should this affect the duration a colour is visible?
+* Instead of changing colours on each light separately I should have modelled a circuit that two lights could share.
+* Instead of having fixed states, a traffic-light only needs a fixed range of colours.
+What colour to set and when to set it can be managed by a traffic controller.

 ## Pre-requisites
 - Java 8
 - gradle 3.3